BioPharma Offers Renowned Human Abuse Potential (HAP) Studies and Abuse Deterrent Expertise

-BioPharma has the substantial infrastructure that is necessary to conduct human abuse potential testing during Phase I while following Good Clinical Practice (GCP) principles.
+BioPharma has the substantial infrastructure that is necessary to conduct human abuse potential testing during Phase 1 Clinical Trials while following Good Clinical Practice (GCP) principles.
 Specifically, HAP studies are complex studies that require additional care in ensuring that the data is clean and can be used at the end for analysis.

 Does the organization have the capability to consistently manipulate the drug in the way that is required?
 Have the staff been trained to properly instruct the subjects so that they know how to interpret the questions?
 When subjects feel a certain way, are they able to answer the questions that are consistent with the way they feel?
 These are only some of the many considerations that are important to obtain high-quality data for your human abuse potential study.

 Since 2007, BioPharma has conducted HAP studies on various products spanning opioids, narcotics, stimulants, sedatives, and cannabinoids.
 To support these HAP studies, BioPharma maintains a database of recreational drug users, healthy volunteers and other subjects for conducting these HAP studies.

 With our extensive experience in analgesic, antidepressants, stimulants, anesthetics, anti-Parkinson agents, anticonvulsants, etc., we have an existing relationship with Ethics Review Boards experienced in review and approval of Human Abuse Potential trials.
 With BioPharma’s expertise, experience, resources and clinical trial sites – including one in Toronto, with a large population and catchment area that has made it a great place to do HAP research for nearly 20 years – we are your best research partner for human abuse potential studies.